GCUGreyArea/python-parser/README.md

 The general idea is that a `partition` should not constain a large number of `patterns`.
-The basic architecture for recognising a `message` means that a top level `root` pattern should do the main work of recognising the `message` type, then forward the reevant `fragments` to partitions with some patterns in it to do extraction of values.
-The more patterns in a paratition, the less efficient the parser becomes, because the more patterns it needs to try.
+The basic architecture for recognising a `message` means that a top level `root` pattern should do the main work of recognising the `message` type, then forward the reevant `fragments` to partitions with some patterns in them to extract values.
+The more patterns in a paratition, the less efficient the parser becomes because it has to test more patterns.
 It's that simple.

 In genreal a rule should be considered a top level grouping of similar patterns that deals with a single message type.
-In the world of log messages that might be like `AWS ReddShift` logs messages.
+In the world of `SIEM` and log messages, that might be like `AWS ReddShift` logs messages.

-## Note and other considerations
+## Notes and other considerations

-1. Might not be maximally efficient
+1. The current implementation is undoubtedly not as efficient as it could be.
+   Tjis was built as a learning excersize to understand ``python3`.
 2. The ability to express an `SIEM` `event` by using conditional logic.
 This would need to refer to token valules to create new values.
 See [Token based extensible message parser -